alvaroocaa/WMM_TFG/README.md

 # WWM_TFG
-WWM code for statistical analysisi of TFG Alvaro
+WWM code for statistical analysis of TFG Alvaro